 Immediately adjacent to the La Luz Mine is the Cerro Potosi Target which hosts near-surface, gold-bearing garnet-epidote skarn mineralization parallel to and in the footwall of the historic mine.
 In 2008, Yamana Gold Inc. completed a drill program that highlighted several near surface intercepts including; 16.2 metre grading 4.18 g/t gold (39.3m – 55.5m), 32.0 metre grading 2.50 g/t gold (56.0m – 88.0m), and 15.0 metre grading 1.78 g/t gold (39.0m – 54.0m)*.
 Calibre completed sampling in 2015 at Cerro Potosi and continuous chip sampling of outcrop returned 10.2 metres grading 2.05 g/t Au and 178.1 g/t Ag.
 Additionally selected grab samples of mineralized skarn material included up to 18.9 g/t Au and 96.0 g/t Ag.

 Calibre Mining Corp. and Centerra Gold Inc. signed an option agreement dated September 8, 2015 whereby Centerra can earn a 51% interest and subsequently an additional 19% for a total of 70% interest in the La Luz Gold-Silver Project.
-Under the La Luz First Option Centerra can earn a 51% interest in the La Luz Project, by investing $3.0 million in exploration on the property prior to December 31, 2017 with a commitment to commence a drilling program in 2015.
+Under the La Luz First Option Centerra can earn a 51% interest in the La Luz Project, by investing $5.0 million in exploration on the property prior to December 31, 2018.
 Under the La Luz Second Option, once vested at 51%, Centerra can elect to earn an additional 19% in the La Luz Project for a total of 70% by investing a further $4.0 million in exploration on the Project over a subsequent two year term.
-The total potential investment by Centerra under the La Luz First and Second Options is $7.0 million from signing to December 31, 2019.
+The total potential investment by Centerra under the La Luz First and Second Options is $9.0 million from signing to December 31, 2020.

 History of Gold Mining at Siuna